St Kilda Football Club: Docklands Stadium: 2000–present

 In 2000, St Kilda moved to a new playing home at Docklands Stadium following the discontinuation of Waverley Park as a scheduled ground.

 Docklands Stadium was conceived as a multi-purpose venue to be used for Australian rules football, soccer, rugby and other general entertainment events.
-The AFL sought to replace Waverly Park, which would have been nearly 30 years old in 2000.
-The decision to build a new stadium was supported by the AFL due to issues regarding accessibility and Waverly Park, with the league stating there would be no improvement to the situation if upgrades were made to the stadium, and any upgrades would result in little financial return.
+The AFL sought to replace Waverley Park, which would have been nearly 30 years old in 2000.
+The decision to build a new stadium was supported by the AFL due to issues regarding accessibility and Waverley Park, with the league stating there would be no improvement to the situation if upgrades were made to the stadium, and any upgrades would result in little financial return.
 The stadium was designated to be in the Docklands region of Melbourne, behind Southern Cross Station, and was designed to hold 52,000 people.
 The stadium cost approximately $460 million to construct.
 Exclusive ownership of the ground was later purchased by the AFL in October 2016.

 Due to Waverley Park being disused following the construction of Docklands Stadium, St Kilda, alongside fellow tenants Hawthorn, were forced to find a new home ground.
 As part of the initial arrangement, both clubs were planned to play a significant number of games at the stadium, however, only St Kilda would move to the ground.
 St Kilda set the attendance record for the ground in 2009, when 54,444 people attended a match against Geelong, a match notable for being the latest meeting between undefeated teams in VFL/AFL history.
 Other former club players also hold records at the venue, with Lenny Hayes holding the record for most games played at the venue, and Nick Riewoldt holding the record for most goals kicked.
 To date, St Kilda has played the most AFL matches of any AFL team at Docklands Stadium, and has won the most matches of any AFL team at the ground.

 During the 2021 and 2022 AFL seasons, St Kilda played one home game a year at Cazalys Stadium.
 Beginning with the 2023 AFL season, St Kilda have played one home game a year at the Melbourne Cricket Ground, with their remaining 10 home games played at Docklands Stadium.